 While there’s a lot of general information available about Pine Mountain, there’s a small amount of information that really isn’t interesting for anyone other than a Pine Mountain Member.
 Those pages are “protected” with a password.
 If you’re a Pine Mountain Member/Property Owner – and you do not have the password, please contact the POA Office during normal business hours.

 Members Only Page

-Members Only is just that.
-Pine Mountain Members Only page contains membership information not available to the public.
-Info such as: Telephone Directory, Listing of Contractors, Monthly Meeting Minutes, Monthly Financial Reports and governing documents.
+Members Only are just that.
+Pine Mountain Member’s Information page contains membership information not available to the public.
+Info such as Telephone Directory, Listing of Contractors, Monthly Meeting Minutes, Monthly Financial Reports and governing documents.
 What’s coming is meeting recordings… so stay tuned. 😉

 The Firewise Community Program is designed to educate and give guidance to wooded residential areas to prevent loss of homes and property to wildfires.
 Each home in Pine Mountain is expected to complete a Firewise Home Assessment for the purpose of reducing the probability of a wildfire loss.
 For details, see Firewise.

 When facing an emergency or disaster that may put your home/property in danger, the last thing you need to do is panic about what to do.
 Please visit Pine Mountain Disaster Planning for facts, action plans, safety kits, emergency systems, etc. Stay informed, Be Safe!